justinbkay/boise_movies/README.md

 Tests are written with rspec

+The css is https://materializecss.com and the JS is done with Stimulus.js

 This README would normally document whatever steps are necessary to get the application up and running.